Here are four basic reasons whywe write:

 3. To learn, how do I do____,

 4. To record, what happened on ____;

-You have to learn to be transparent and honest in writing, whether for a diary, an article, a poem, or… At first you may find there is some hesitation and fear in doing so.
-I mean what if somebody actually reads this one day!
-With a little practice these traits will be overcome.
+You have to learn to be transparent and honest in writing, whether for a diary, an article, a poem, or… At first, you may find there are hesitations and fear in doing so.
+I mean what if someone reads this one day!
+You willfind that with a little practice we will overcome thesetraits.

 Starting back during my high school days, the desire to write has always been there even though that desire was never really ‘succumbed to'.
 I was once assigned to write something on aspirin, of all things.
-The teacher assigned subjects to every one.
-I kept that paper for many years because it was something that made me feel an accomplishment like no other – wish I still had it.
+The teacher assigned subjects to everyone.
+I kept that paper for many years because it was something that made me feel an accomplishment like no other.
+I wish I still had it.
 I think my grade was a B or B+.

-I am not a writer, in the classic sense, but I do write.
-A few of my thoughts have bee published here and there – see: expert author.
+I am not a writer, in the classic sense, but I dowrite.
+A few of my thoughts have beenpublished here and there – see:expert author.

 I'm never sure why I write what I do.
-Sure, it's fascinating to know that when something is posted on a website it's there for the whole world to see and may be there for all time.
+Sure, it's fascinating to know thatwhen something is posted on a website, it's there for the entire world to see and might be out there for all time.

-Inspiration can come from anywhere, at any time, in any place.
-We just need to be open to it.
+Inspiration can come from anywhere, at any time or in any place.
+We justneed to be open to it.

 There is always the hope that something you write will prove entertaining, helpful or important to someone but don't be disappointed if it doesn't.
-If you have a need to put words down on paper, or computer. that is all the encouragement you need. or may get – so get use to it!
+If you have aneed to put words down on paper, or computer. that is all the encouragement you need. or may get so get used to it!